CityOfLosAngeles/data-batcave-trainings/literate-garbanzo/ReadMe.md

 * Be able to run .ipynb files from Jupyter Notebook
 * Be able to run .py files from Command Prompt (Windows) or Terminal (Mac)

-## Process

-* Live code parts of 01-data-cleanse-example
-* Live code sections of 02-plot-crimes
-* Display complete code for 03-plot-calls-for-service
-	* Only output PNG files are included in this 03 folder

 ## Requirements
 ### Necessary if attendees want to run programs